 Is it necessary?

 Yes, choosing to love the planet helps build a strong psychological foundation for connection.
-Without it, we’re unprotected from the influence of mainstream society, which pressures us to disconnect from Mother Earth.
+Without it, we’re vulnerable to mainstream society pressuring us to disengage from Mother Earth.

-It sends messages through language, norms, and media that downplay Earth’s importance to our lives and what we value.
+It amounts to a culture of separation that sends us messages through language, norms, and media downplaying Earth’s importance to our lives and what we value.
 We subconsciously tune in, and are influenced to see our planet in a certain way without even realizing it.
-And that way of perceiving it is an obstacle to connection.
+This perception of Earth we absorb through culture is the biggest obstacle to connection.

 The path forward

 If you doubt this step is worthwhile, you won’t learn about societal cues that are constantly shaping your relationship with Earth and views on Nature.
-Nor will you be able to protect against their discouragement on the path ahead.
+Nor will you be able to protect against the many ways they distract, discourage, and disempower you from completing the path ahead.

 If you proceed, you’ll be inspired to believe you can and should love this planet.
-And that will make the rest of the steps much easier for you.
+Having this conviction will motivate you to continue and make the rest of the steps much easier.

 Are you up to the challenge?